 But I accepted the offer any way.

-I kid you not, so they think they are “the best” because they have many people working for them.
+I kid you not, so they think they are “the best” because they have so many people working for them.

-I was assigned to an all-new-joiner squad working on some upcoming app product.
-It’s a very simple app - more like a front-end for databases and bank’s legacy core banking software.
+The app is incredibly simple - more like a front-end for SQL databases and bank’s legacy core banking software running in their mainframes.

-I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), “advanced”, and senior.
+Then I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), “advanced”, and senior.
 I was the only normal engineer (not advanced, not senior) in the entire squad.

 Their code is super bad - it follows a very stupid interpretation of “Clean Architecture”, where they focused on the wrong part about the pattern (they did not even read the book).

-One of them cared so much about keeping the function body short, so he splited a complex function into 5, all of which were not reused at all and resulted in fragmented code that I have to move up and down the files to understand.
+One of them cared so much about keeping the function body super short, so he splited a complex function into 5, all of which were not reused at all and resulted in fragmented code that I have to move up and down the files to understand.

 What’s worse than the stupid pattern is the outright buggy code written by the so-called “advanced” and senior KBTG devs.
 These devs don’t even know the difference between encoding and encryption.